MGYamada/MGYamada.github.io/menu3.md

 end
 ```

+The code works in GPU when `gpu = true` and in CPU when `gpu = false`.
+The point is that you do not have
+to write the main algorithm of the power iteration twice.
+It is enough to have an `if` syntax in the initialization.
+However, this code is very type-unstable.
+You can check that by `@code_warntype power_iteration(100, true)` for example.

 ## Type-stable way to make CPU and GPU codes coexist

 Unfortunately, the above way of switching CPU and GPU by the `Bool` value `gpu` causes type instability.